Boeing rivals step up pressure for UK spy plane competition

-LONDON Global defense companies are clamoring for the chance to compete with Boeing (BA.N) for a multi-billion-dollar contract to provide Britain with submarine-hunting aircraft, as the UK government ponders a gap left by recent defense cuts.
+LONDON, Sept 17 Global defence companies are clamouring for the chance to compete with Boeing for a multi-billion-dollar contract to provide Britain with submarine-hunting aircraft, as the UK government ponders a gap left by recent defence cuts.

-Defence Minister Michael Fallon confirmed on Wednesday that a British government defense and security review due to conclude in November could state the need for a new maritime patrol aircraft.
+Defence Minister Michael Fallon confirmed on Wednesday that a British government defence and security review due to conclude in November could state the need for a new maritime patrol aircraft.

-But rivals queued up at a major defense exhibition this week to press Britain to run a competition, worried that the return towards Cold War levels of tension could favor a rushed deal.
+But rivals queued up at a major defence exhibition this week to press Britain to run a competition, worried that the return towards Cold War levels of tension could favour a rushed deal.

-"We very much hope for competition, but we need to know what the question is before we can provide the answer," Paul Kahn, president of Airbus Group UK (AIR.PA), told Reuters on the sidelines of the DSEI exhibition in London.
+"We very much hope for competition, but we need to know what the question is before we can provide the answer," Paul Kahn, president of Airbus Group UK, told Reuters on the sidelines of the DSEI exhibition in London.

 The European aerospace group wants to compete against Boeing with its C-295 military turbo-prop aircraft.

-Lockheed Martin (LMT.N) entered the fray this week with plans to upgrade the C-130J Hercules transport aircraft already owned by the Royal Air Force, while Italy's Finmeccanica SIFI.MI, L-3 (LLL.N) of the United States, Sweden's Saab (SAABb.ST) and Japan's Kawasaki are also potential contenders.
+Lockheed Martin entered the fray this week with plans to upgrade the C-130J Hercules transport aircraft already owned by the Royal Air Force, while Italy's Finmeccanica , L-3 of the United States, Sweden's Saab and Japan's Kawasaki are also potential contenders.

 Brian Burridge, Britain's former commander in Iraq and now senior vice president UK corporate for Finmeccanica, said the case for competition after five years of uncertainty was "compelling".